 The boys are usually more like couch potatoes and can get very big.
 It’s important to make sure your boys don’t get overweight, so if they are lazy, try and get them to move as much as you can.
 Both male and female rats can be lovely, so you can’t really go wrong with either sex as long as you put the time in to get them used to you.
 The other option is to bond a neutered male to a female so you get a mix of both personalities without the risk of having lots of baby rats.

 Rats are intelligent

 Rats are smart little rodents who will get bored very easily if you don’t give them enough to do.
-It’s important to keep your rat entertained to keep their brains busy and your rats happy.
-Rats can be trained to do tricks, it’s just takes a bit of time and food rewards, but they are capable of coming to you when called.
-Rats can learn to navigate mazes and even solve simple problems.
-They form strong bonds with each other and their owners, and show empathy and compassion to other rats when they are in distress, which are qualities that are usually attributed to humans and not animals.
+It’s important to keep your rat entertained to keep their brains busy and your little pals happy.
+These little smarty-pants can be trained to do tricks, it just takes a bit of time and food rewards, but they are capable of coming to you when called.
+These rodents can learn to navigate mazes and even solve simple problems.
+They form strong bonds with each other and their owners and show empathy and compassion to other rats when they are in distress, which are qualities that are usually attributed to humans and not animals.

 Rats need space

 Rats do need a fair amount of space, which will vary depending on how many you have.
 As well as having a large cage, you must allow them time out of their cage each day in a safe area.
 Some people rat-proof a room and allow them to run around under supervision.
 Others set up playpens (USA link) that allow them to explore in a contained area.
 Be careful with playpens though, as they can chew their way out.
 I used panels to make my own rat playpen which meant I could take it apart and store it away easily.